 The next step was to help devise a strategy and to train the women entrepreneurs for which LightCastle Partners helped facilitate the training of 50+ WOB and held a dialogue session with them.
 The participants were given online training on business fundamentals and how to interact with corporate suppliers, they were then divided into 2 cohorts and given the training to present their ideas to investors on business fundamentals and on how to pitch to investors with the support of a training partner.
 Several Meet-the-Buyer events were organized where the corporates spoke about their sourcing strategy and explained their procurement process.
 The events also gave the WOBs an opportunity to network with representatives, pitch their business and goods/services, and build relationships for future business opportunities.

-The next step was to engage with the corporations which was done by identifying 15 corporates, who have a good understanding of the need to diversify their supply chain and were eager to work with WOBs and signing a pledge letter with them, stating their intention to procure from the WOBs.
-The members of the committee were large household names, consisting of Apex, BRAC Bank, DBL, Meena Bazar and New Asia Group.
-One of the main concerns from the committee members was that the women entrepreneurs did not know how to properly pitch their business during meetings, some of them had good business plans but failed to convey their plan adequately.
+The next step was to engage with the corporations which were done by identifying 15 corporates, who have a good understanding of the need to diversify their supply chain and were eager to work with WOBs and signing a pledge letter with them, stating their intention to procure from the WOBs.
+The members of the committee were large household names, consisting of Apex, BRAC Bank, DBL, Meena Bazar, and New Asia Group.
+One of the main concerns of the committee members was that the women entrepreneurs did not know how to properly pitch their business during meetings, some of them had good business plans but failed to convey their plans adequately.
 They also mentioned few did not have proper business documentation and financial projections prepared for the meeting.